There are shops (art boutiques, designer stores, and second-hand places) and restaurants at Jaffa Flea Market (Shuk Hapishpeshim).

 Update: during my last visit, I saw signs that Tash & Tasha is moving to the HaTachana Compound.

-If you love Georgian food, then Tash & Tasha at Beit Eshel 31 is the place for you.
+If you love Georgian food, Tash & Tasha at Beit Eshel 31 is the place for you.

 I took the photo above when we recently ate at their new food stall, which was opened near the restaurant.